chronological order (click here for latest update)

 not tiger bells but occur regularly on objects in combination with

 Ethnic weapons forum on the website www.vikingsword.com

 I found a discussion on a Moro sword from Mindanao (The

 here.
-The kampilan (local name of the sword) is the
+The kampilan (local name of the sword) is the same

-Lanun.
-The Lanun, or Ilanun, are a muslim

-group living in Mindanao
+Lanun, or Ilanun, are a Muslim group living in Mindanao

 (and not in Sulawesi, formerly called Celebes).